munavi/smart_cellar_backend_db/README.md

 # Smart Cellar Backend + Database

-This code is an essential component of the bachelor's project on the topic "Smart Cellar: development of a full-stack app for reducing food waste and promoting a sustainable and cost-effective lifestyle."
+This code is an essential component of the bachelor's project on the topic "Smart Cellar: development of a full-stack app for reducing food waste and promoting a sustainable and cost-effective lifestyle".

 ## Requirements